GoPlausible/.github/profile/README.md

 AlgoPoaP features that are not available on ETH PoaP (it actually only supports time currently!):

-- Geo constraint option (location + buffer area radius).
+- Geo constraint option (Geofencing using location + area radius ).

 - Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees).

-- QRCode constraint option (Attendee must scan and then call the AlgoPoaP Item ASC with it in order to claim).
+- Shared Secret constraint option (Attendee must scan a QRCode during calling the AlgoPoaP Item ASC with it in order to claim successfully).

-- NFT based or NFT-less (Using transaction note only).

-Note: AlgoPoaP does not use a single token for issuing PoaPs and is token-less , instead it uses a per AlgoPoaP item NFT generation (if desired by Author) approach.
+- Dynamic NFTs per PoaP item (AlgoPoaP is 100% token-less and NFTs are generated and owned by PoaP item contract and that belongs to PoaP item's author).

 AlgoPoaP is consisted of a frontend and smart contracts on Algorand chain: